W. J. Wilson: New South Wales

 In August 1870 the three-way partnership of Harding, Habbe and Wilson was dissolved and Wilson and Habbe opened the Victoria Theatre, in Pitt Street, with the Gregory Troupe, followed in September 1870 with a season starring Mary Gladstane, first in the title role of Frou-Frou, and in October staged Elizabeth, Queen of England, (Note: Thomas Williams's adaptation of Giacometti's Elisabetha regina d'Inghilterra) when Alfred, Duke of Edinburgh attended the theatre.

 In 1871 the Habbe-Wilson partnership was forced to declare insolvency, as was Habbe personally.
 The Hardings returned to England around 1876 and Rosa Cooper (Mrs. Harding), who had been suffering poor health, died around 1877.

 In 1873 Wilson was back at the Queen's Theatre, painting sets for W. B. Gill.

 In 1874 be joined Edmund Holloway and Lachlan McGowan in a lease of the Queen's Theatre.

 In 1876 he was painting scenes at the new Theatre Royal.

 In 1877 he was painting sets for C. Wheatleigh at the same Queen's Theatre in 1877.

 He painted for Mrs Scott-Siddons’ season in 1878.
 The sets for her Midsummer Night’s Dream and Uncle Tom’s Cabin were applauded by both critics and patrons.

 He is reported as touring New Zealand with Scott-Siddons around 1880, but no corroboration has been found.
 The eminent actress had a successful tour of New Zealand in early 1877, when Wilson was otherwise engaged.

 In September 1880 Kelly and Leon's Opera House on King Street reopened as the Sydney Opera House (no connection to today's famous building on Bennelong Point) and Wilson took over as manager.

 In 1884 Eduardo Majeroni became co-manager, and together they also managed the Bijou Theatre in Melbourne (Note: Around the time the Majeroni company was leasing the Bijou Theatre, ownership changed to (the unrelated) John Alfred Wilson (c.
 1832 – 23 September 1915).) and White's Rooms in Adelaide.
 They brought out to Australia Wybert Reeve, Emelie Melville, the Wallace-Dunning Opera Company, the Marie de Grey Company, and Minnie Palmer, and were highly successful.

 In December 1890 he joined with Fred Hiscocks managing the newly-built Garrick Theatre, later the Tivoli Theatre.
 Their first production was Moths, Henry Hamilton's adaptation of the Ouida novel, introducing Olga Nethersole and Charles Cartwright to Sydney audiences.
 The Garrick Theatre failed to gain popular approval for reasons which are not clear, and the entrepreneurs made considerable losses.

 In 1892, following a period of financial stress, he advertised for sale some 36 paintings from his travels.

 In January 1894, a month after the death of his eldest son by consumption, he completed a large and detailed painting of Sydney Harbour, which he offered for sale.

 Last days

 Wilson died at his residence of 34 years, "Roseville", 151 Dowling Street, East Sydney, from bronchitis, after a few days illness.

 Family

-Wilson married Annette Marian Roberts (1841 – August 1924); their family included:
+Wilson married (though not until 1886) Annette Marian Roberts (1841 – August 1924); their family included: